Create an effective social media plan

 Time to complete:

-When it comes to getting your business online, social media platforms such as Facebook, Instagram, LinkedIn, and Pinterest can be a quick way to get started.
+When it comes to getting your business online, social media platforms such as YouTube, Facebook, Instagram, LinkedIn, and Pinterest can be a quick way to get started.
 The two-way conversation on social media helps you connect with current and prospective customers to understand their needs, build trust, and encourage purchases.

 While it’s fairly easy to establish your social media presence, it can be time consuming to maintain it.
 Before you get started, it’s important to create a plan and commit to the work.